imroyroyyy/2023/venom_main.md

 Sooyoung...sus in general

 Chaewon — Maybe an affair with Heejin? something she can't come clean about, doesn't want to sully Heejin's memory.

 - Chaewon is on the cameras in the vicinity of Heejin's murder: "I was just passing by, I didn't see anything suspicious.
 That's my route to Navigation."
 The first one people suspect.

 ---

 - [ ] Jungeun is caught on the security cameras moving quickly away from electrical when the lights go out suddenly, and Sooyoung lies for her with no explanation, sending Jungeun into a tailspin.
 "I radioed her because I needed a hand with some spot welding."

+"Why did you do that?"
+Jungeun hisses, whirling on Sooyoung as soon as Chaewon is out of earshot.

+Sooyoung puts her hands up placatingly, eyebrows raised.
+"Woah, what about a thank you?"

+"Thanks," Jungeun dismisses.
+"But why?"

+Sooyoung shrugs.
+There's a smudge of grease on her face.
+In fact.
+Jungeun isn't sure she's ever seen Sooyoung without a smudge of something on her face.
+"I didn't think it was you.
+So was it?"
+She asks like it's simple.
+Like she's just allowed to do that.
+Like it's not strange and wouldn't implicate them both if Jungeun says yes.

+"No," Jungeun says.
+"You know I'm in security this shift.
+You saw me on your way in."

+Sooyoung thinks about it for a second and shrugs.
+"Maybe?"
+She steps closer.
+"Listen.
+You don't think I did it, right?"

+She looks worried.
+Jungeun's not sure she's ever seen Sooyoung look worried before.
+Usually, she's the one cracking jokes and poking fun.
+Not the type to be at the center of a conspiracy to take down a cargo mission.
+Still, the dark circles under her eyes and the heavy droop of her shoulders in the days since make her look haunted.
+Jungeun wonders if she should tell Haseul about this conversation.
+"No." Jungeun shakes her head.
+"I know it wasn't you."
+She worries it sounds like a lie.

+Sooyoung seems to be satisfied, though.
+Her posture relaxes.
+"You're the only one, I think."
+She laughs softly, but it comes out bitter.
+"I don't even know what it is about me that makes people think—" She trails off.

+She looks sad.
+Like all her jokes and friendly attitude and taking the shitty cleaning jobs had been for nothing.
+Like all of the friends she'd made had been fake.
+Maybe that's why Jungeun draws her into a kiss.

+Sooyoung sinks into it, hands coming up to cup Jungeun's jaw.
+She's so gentle as she presses Jugneun against the wall of the lower engine.
+Jungeun tries to imagine Sooyoung killing with these hands.
+She can't.

 ---